 Orbital Africa has successfully carried out many Drone/UAV Mapping projects in Kenya and Africa region at large.
 Recently, we conducted drone mapping project in a 17-acre parcel of land in Kiambu County.
 The outputs of the project was a 3cm resolution Orthomosaic, a DEM, DSM and Contours.
 The sample Orthomosaic can be viewed here: >>Kiambu Drone Project.

 Drone regulations and use in Kenya has been intricate for quite sometime now.
-So, from the latest developments, it apparently appears like the government has ﬂexed its muscles on UAV ownership and operations in Kenya: Kenya Approves the Drone Ownership and Operations.
+Apparently, from the latest developments, it appears like the government has ﬂexed its muscles on UAV ownership and operations in Kenya.
+So, The governemnt of Kenya has approved the Drone Ownership and Operations.

 When choosing a right drone for a particular assignment, one of the first questions that you must ask yourself is whether you need a multi-rotor or fixed wing drone.
 Both multi-rotor and fixed wing drones have a niche of pros and cons that make them better suited for specific uses, so it’s imperative to comprehend the key differences between both types before acquiring one.
 Therefore, before purchasing a drone, you need to consider some of the following factors: Comparing a Fixed-wing and a Multi-rotor Drone